Adhanik/Open-Telemetry-Devops/Day 3/2. Containerising a JAVA microservice/d. Concluding.md

 ## Run the image

-If we run our dockre image, we can see the ms is giving O/P
+If we run our docker image, we can see the ms is giving O/P

 ```
 ubuntu@ip-172-31-32-237:~/ultimate-devops-project-demo/src/ad$ docker run adminnik/adservice:v1